 Flanked by two of the state’s most well-known colleges, Brown University and the Rhode Island School of Design, Wickenden Street is a popular hangout space for students.
 As such, the area is teeming with trendy establishments, from independent shops to offbeat art galleries to original restaurants.

 Get: Have money to burn?
-Stop by Nostalgia for vintage wares and collectibles (or maybe even a tarot card reading), Nava for contemporary clothing and home decor, Three Wheel Studio for hand-painted ceramics and Benefit Street Antiques where you can find curated antiques and vintage furniture, jewelry, chandeliers and more.
+Stop by Nostalgia for vintage wares and collectibles (or maybe even a tarot card reading) and hit up Nava for contemporary clothing and home decor.
+Stop by Three Wheel Studio for hand-painted ceramics and Benefit Street Antiques is where you can find curated antiques and vintage furniture, jewelry, chandeliers and more.
 For more ways to shop like a local, check out ShopLocalRhodeIsland.com.

-Nearby attractions to check out include the RISD Museum, Providence Athenaeum, Benefit Mile of History, and First Baptist Church.
-You can also head to India Point Park or hop on the Providence to Newport Ferry at the nearby ferry landing.
+Do: Nearby attractions to check out include Benefit Street's Mile of History, Daytime Tours & Sunset Cruises and Peaceable Kingdom.
+You can also head to India Point Park or hop on the Providence to Newport Ferry (seasonal) at the nearby ferry landing.